It’s Time To Get Your Summer Cowgirl On

 Summer Cowgirl Essentials: A Layered Skirt

-Western style favours flouncy fabrics, and a layered skirt (no matter the length) is as fun as it is flattering.
+Western style favors flouncy fabrics, and a layered skirt (no matter the length) is as fun as it is flattering.
 Go for a printed style for a bold staple.

 Summer Cowgirl Essentials: Denim Cutoffs